Coronavirus - Covid-19

 Each property in the borough is assigned one of eight bands (A to H) based on property value, and the tax is set as a fixed amount for each band.
 Some property is exempt from the tax, some people are exempt from the tax, while some get a discount.

 Just under 70% of our customers pay their bills by this payment method.
 Why not join them by completing an online form.

 You do not need a "My Erewash" account just to make a payment.
-You can pay online with a debit or credit card by clicking on the following link:
+You can pay online with a debit or credit card on the Online Payments page.

 Telephone Payments using a debit/credit card